-- (4) In the Child Mortality module, check that CM10 is equal to the sum of the six values in CM5, CM7 and CM9.
-CM10 must have a code filled in.
-If the respondent has never had any births, the interviewer should have recorded '2' in CM1 and left the rest of the questions blank. - (5) Also in the Child Mortality module, for CM12, make sure that the date of the last birth is completed in DAYS, MONTHS, and YEARS and not, for example, in DAYS and MONTHS only.
-Since this date is used to decide the applicability of the Maternal and Newborn Health module, information must exist at least for month and year of birth of the last child.
+- (4) In the Child Mortality module, check that CM9 is equal to the sum of the six values in CM4, CM6 and CM8.
+CM9 must have a code filled in.
+If the respondent has never had any births, the interviewer should have recorded '2' in CM1 and left the rest of the questions blank. - (5) Also in the Child Mortality module, for CM11, make sure that the date of the last birth is completed in DAYS, MONTHS, and YEARS and not, for example, in DAYS and MONTHS only.
+Since this date is used to decide the applicability of the Tetanus Toxoid and the Maternal and Newborn Health modules, information must exist at least for month and year of birth of the last child.
 If you find this information missing, the interviewer should be sent back to the household to determine the missing information.
-We need to know whether the baby was born during the 2-year period before the survey. - (6) In this same module, for CM2 and CM3 for the first birth, use the respondent's age (WB1 and WB2 in the Woman's Information Panel) and the age of her first-born child to check that she was at least 12 years of age at her first birth.
-Inconsistencies between the age of the respondent and the date of the first birth generally arise from the following circumstances: - (a) The child is not the respondent's own (biological) child - (b) The respondent's birth date/age (WB1 and/or WB2) are incorrect - (c) The birth date or age of the first child (CM2 and/or CM3) is incorrect. - A call-back should be made, if at all possible, to determine the source of error. - (7) Check the information in CM12 of the Child Mortality module to make certain there is a child born during the 2 years before the survey (even if the child has since died), in which case the child must be properly identified in CM13.
-If the respondent has had no births during the 2 years before the survey, the Maternal and Newborn Health module must be blank.
+We need to know whether the baby was born during the 2-year period before the survey. - (6) In this same module, for CM2A and CM2B for the first birth, use the respondent's age (WM8 and WM9 in the Women's Information Panel) and the age of her first-born child to check that she was at least 12 years of age at her first birth.
+Inconsistencies between the age of the respondent and the date of the first birth generally arise from the following circumstances: - (a) The child is not the respondent's own (biological) child - (b) The respondent's birth date/age (WM8 and/or WM9) are incorrect - (c) The birth date or age of the first child (CM2A and/or CM2B) is incorrect.

+A call-back should be made, if at all possible, to determine the source of error.